 “I know.
 I know.
 I just… it was over the top.”
 He sat back down, visibly calmer.

 “It was.
 If it makes you feel any better, you can remind us we’ll burn in hell for it.”

 He laughed and forgave us and we finished the movie.
 All went back to normal.
-He did make me appreciate though, the sort of theist who you can be friends with for years and have no idea they’re a believer.
+He did make me appreciate the sort of theist who you can be friends with for years and have no idea they’re a believer.
 The type of person for whom their belief is personal and no one else’s business.
-The type of friend who does not need to validate their own faith by making you believe, too.
+The type of friend who does not need to validate their own faith by trying to make you believe, too.
 He kept it to himself and he probably would have continued to do so if we hadn’t pushed his buttons that night.
 In appreciation for that, the only time I ever blasphemed around him again was by accident; when I pulled a classic GM foot-in-mouth maneuver for which he always forgave me.